simonwisseler/Particle-Filter_CarND-Kidnapped-Vehicle-Project/README.md

 ---
-This repo contains a simple implementation of the Particle Filter algorithm for vehicle localization built on Udacity's Self-Driving Car Nanodegree Kidnapped-Vehicle-Project.
+This repo contains a simple implementation of the Particle Filter algorithm for vehicle localization.
+It is built on Udacity's Self-Driving Car Nanodegree Kidnapped-Vehicle-Project.

 The description below comes from the original repo (https://github.com/udacity/CarND-Kidnapped-Vehicle-Project).